quantifyyourcareer/Volatility_Surface/README.md

 ## What this project does

-In academic Black–Scholes, volatility is one constant number.
+In academic Black–Scholes, volatility is treated as one constant number.

 In practice, the market implies **different volatility** depending on:
 - **Strike** (smile or skew)